Taarak9/Custom-DL/README.md

 # Custom Neural Networks
 * Create a customized Feedforward Neural Network by changing the number of layers, activation functions, loss function and optimizer.
-* Refer to the documentation of any class/method by using help(class/method)
+* Refer to the documentation of any class/method by using help(class/method) Eg: help(FNN)
 * Please refer to this [repo](https://github.com/Taarak9/Neural-Networks) for more information.

 ## Installation